aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 ### CLI

-- Command line interface (CLI) is an Aptos tool for developing on the Aptos blockchain, for node operations and debugging.
-Find out more at: [Use the Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/use-aptos-cli/).
+- Command line interface refers to the Aptos CLI for developing on the Aptos blockchain,, operating nodes, and debugging issues.
+Find out more at [Use the Aptos CLI](../cli-tools/aptos-cli-tool/use-aptos-cli.md).

 ### Client

-- Client is a software that receives information from the blockchain and manage transactions.
+- Client is software that receives information from the blockchain and manage transactions.
 Clients interact with the blockchain through the Aptos nodes.

 ### Code labs

-- Code labs enable the use of Aptos CLI in minting non-fungible tokens (NFTs) in Aptos in order for users to have the details of the process works and employ related functions in their code.
-If a user have necessary funds in account, such user can follow the same steps used in devnet for mainnet, even though codelab is expected to be used on the devnet.
+- Code labs and tutorials depict various workflows, such as the use of the Aptos CLI in minting non-fungible tokens (NFTs) in order for users to understand how the process works and employ related functions in their code.
+If users have the necessary funds in their accounts, they can follow the same code lab and tutorial steps used in devnet and in mainnet.

 ### Consensus

 - **Consensus** is a component of a validator.
 - The consensus component is responsible for coordination and agreement amongst all validators on the block of transactions to be executed, their order, and the execution results.
 - The Aptos blockchain is formed with these agreed-upon transactions and their corresponding execution results.
-- Consensus component is accountable for achieving security, trust, and agreement among all validators on the Aptos blockchain.
+- The consensus component is accountable for achieving security, trust, and agreement among all validators on the Aptos blockchain.

 ### Consensus Protocol